Dilip Tirkey

+Dilip Tirkey (born 25 November 1977), is a former captain of the Indian field hockey team, politician and sports administrator.
+He was awarded Padma Shree in 2004.
+Currently he is the president of Hockey India.

 Personal life

-Dilip Tirkey was born in Odisha on 25 November 1977 and his parents are Regina Tirkey and Vincent Tirkey a former CRPF Odia hockey player.
-His twin younger brothers Anoop Tirkey and Ajit Tirkey plays for Indian Railways.
-He is married to Mamta Tirkey.
+Tirkey was born in a Kurukh (Oraon) tribal family in Saunamara village of Sundargarh, Orissa on 25 November 1977.
+His parents are Regina and Vincent Tirkey, a former CRPF hockey player.
+His twin younger brothers Anoop Tirkey and Ajit Tirkey play for Indian Railways.
+He is married to Meera Sushila Tirkey.
 He was appointed as the Deputy Manager at Air India (Bhubaneswar) in 1996.
 His family follows Roman Catholicism.